-Every day, marketers are tasked with attracting, nurturing, and converting leads into great opportunities for Sales, which can be extremely difficult in the best of circumstances, let alone for marketing departments which may be less resource-rich.
-Traditionally, getting real results requires significant time and resources, but marketing automation is helping to alleviate the resource drain in many ways.
+Every day, marketers are tasked with attracting, nurturing, and converting leads into great opportunities for Sales.
+This can be extremely difficult in the best of circumstances, let alone for marketing departments which may be less resource-rich.
+Traditionally, getting real results requires significant time and resources.
+While automation is helping to alleviate the resource drain in many ways, marketing automation challenges often stand in the way of progress.

 In addition to helping marketers do more with less, marketing automation software offers three main benefits to users: